 "And God forbid Al Gore should mention anything about the affects of factory farming on global warming," I say.

 "What does Al Gore have to do with your penis?" she says.

 The mention of my penis reminds me of the pain from the pressure of the engorgement within my pants.
-Then the man who looks like Mr. Binky honks his horn, and I realize that we've been sitting in front of a green light.
+Then the man who looks like Mr. Binky honks his horn, and I realize we've been sitting in front of a green light.

 "Everything," I say.
 Then I accelerate.
 Then I ask for a cigarette.
 Then I ask where the hospital is.

 Nicole is laughing as she hands me a cigarette.
 Then she tells me where to turn.
-Then she tells me that I need a girlfriend.
+Then she tells me I need a girlfriend.